caufero/thebridge-optimized-docs/docs/01-foundations/01-introduction-to-the-bridge.md

 It is where the entity declares:

-> “This is what I am allowed to be.”
+> “This is me, and this is what I am allowed to be.”

 The sample CMP template for PHO shows MET and ATR unified into one structure JSON.